Ivanhoe Way - Leicestershire Circular Walk

 Terrain: A wide variety of terrain - open country and crop fields, hills, woodland, canal towpath, dismantled railway, road and the odd housing estate.

-Ivanhoe Way Challenge 2011 - If you'd like to join an organised group and raise money for charity at the same time, you could join the third Ivanhoe Way Challenge on Saturday 18th June 2011.
+Ivanhoe Way Challenge - If you'd like to join an organised group and raise money for charity at the same time, you could join the Ivanhoe Way Challenge usually in June.
 More about this event

 The largest towns the route passes through are Ashby de la Zouch and Measham.
 They're fairly close together and will be the best places for topping up on provisions.
-Ashby has a large number of shops and public toilets (at the bottom of the town close to Somerfield supermarket), and the route passes the front door of Measham's Co-op convenience store.
+Ashby has a large number of shops and public toilets (at the bottom of the town close to Somerfield supermarket).
 Ashby may be a convenient place to start / finish, as it has good car parking.

 The route passes convenience stores at:

 - At SK457142 Leicestershire's notes describe a variation between older and newer maps and their leaflet.
 The Ivanhoe Way signposts direct you through a housing estate.
 Some OS maps show that, while some show the Ivanhoe Way as using Agar Nook Lane which skirts the estate.
-I'm a little confused as to which of these LCC is recommending, but my own feeling is that Agar Nook Lane is a much more pleasant walk, and so that's the one I use.
+LCC notes these two options, my own feeling is that Agar Nook Lane is a much more pleasant walk, and so that's the one I use.

 - Between SK380073 (Shackerstone) and SK450080 (Bagworth) the Ivanhoe Way and Leicestershire Round share the same paths.
-Unfortunately, more often than not the signposts just say "Leicestershire Round" (or give the 3-arrows-in-a-circle symbol).
+Some signposts just say "Leicestershire Round" (or give the 3-arrows-in-a-circle symbol).
+(Since I first made this comment, discs have been added and the situation is improved.)

 - Bardon Hill is at SK461132.
 The Ivanhoe Way doesn't go to the top of the hill, but skirts around the edge.
 There is a footpath to the top and down the other side, and a great view from the top, and so I prefer to do that.

 - At Bagworth SK445085, the map shows a footpath marked with diamonds heading up the road towards Coalville, then looping back along a railway line.
 There's also a footpath with diamonds heading in a straight line through Bagworth, crossing a couple of fields and then under the same railway line.
-There's no clue as to which is the proper path.
-On the map, neither is marked Ivanhoe Way, but on the ground, both possibilities have Ivanhoe Way waymarkers!
-I have written to Leicestershire County to find out why both.
+On the map, neither is marked Ivanhoe Way, but on the ground, both possibilities have Ivanhoe Way waymarkers.
+The Ivanhoe Way leaflet gives both routes as options.

 - I would also add - simply because I have got lost myself at this point - that just beyond Bagworth (if you're walking anti-clockwise), point SK452082, watch your compass and keep heading north-east.
 Don't cross the footbridge, or go down into the boggy part of that field, keep it to your right and look for the waymarker well to the left of it.
 A wooden fence joining the footbridge isn't marked on the map.
 There's a railway bridge in the distance which you should head straight for.